 You can use the Web Inspector as below:

-ares-inspect script provides Node Inspector for JS Service debugging.
-The running information of JS Service is displayed through the Node Inspector.
+The ares-inspect command provides the Node Inspector for debugging JS services.
+The running information of JS service is displayed through the Node Inspector.

-ares-server script can run web server based on app source directory.
-Web Browser has some restrictions related to security policy, on accessing local files (Same-origin policy).
-For this reason, this script provides simple web server to avoid security policy of browsers.
+The ares-server command can run web server based on app source directory.
+The web browser has some restrictions related to security policy, on accessing local files (Same-origin policy).
+For this reason, this script provides a simple web server to avoid security policy of browsers.

 Execute the command to start a web server on your app source directory.
 You can open your app with the given URL.

 If you want to open with a bundled browser (Chromium) directly, use --open option as below: